 With the macro-economic shock from the Russian invasion of Ukraine still having an influence, alongside other pressures such as high inflation, interest rate rises and other cost of living pressures.
 Making predictions in this ever-changing marketplace is tough, but we are confident that staffing and recruitment companies will continue to play a vital role within a UK economy grappling with fragile consumer confidence.

 2023 Annual Recruitment M&A Report

-BDO's latest Mergers & Acquisitions review of the recruitment sector looks at deal activity and industry trends in the recruitment market in 2021.
-The latest report shows the recruitment sector has experienced a boom in deal activity in 2021, against a challenging backdrop of remote working, the full impact of Brexit, unwinding of the furlough scheme and the Great Resignation.
+BDO's latest M&A review of the recruitment sector looks at deal activity and industry trends in the recruitment market in 2022.
+The latest report shows a healthy interest in UK deal activity in a sector operating against a backdrop of a challenging economic climate coupled with labour shortages.

 What is in the immediate future for the recruitment industry?

 The next 12 months is again tricky to predict, given the ongoing uncertainty around the economy and inflation affecting business confidence and staffing decision-making.
 Yet the continued labour shortages imply that the need for recruitment activity will remain, keeping revenues buoyant provided that recruiters can identify candidates willing to change roles despite the economic climate.

 In our report, alongside a review of 2022 UK and global deal activity, we also cover: